aryan-at-ul/aryan-at-ul/README.md

 </div>

-## 💡 What I'm working on
+## 💡 What I'm interested in

-- PhD research on graph representations for computer vision
+- Applications of graph representations in computer vision
 - Contributing to open-source ML projects
-- Exploring applications of GNNs in computer vision
+- Real-world applications of GNNs
 - Building tools that make ML more accessible

 ## 📫 Get in touch